3ware/workflows/.github/README.md

 Thanks to this [this blog post](https://nitratine.net/blog/post/how-to-pass-secrets-between-runners-in-github-actions/) and [stack overflow answer](https://stackoverflow.com/a/75387551/18073694) for the wise words.
 See [get-workflow-token](https://github.com/3ware/workflows/blob/main/.github/workflows/get-workflow-token.yaml) and [release](https://github.com/3ware/workflows/blob/main/.github/workflows/semantic-release.yaml) for complete workflows.

-### lint

-Linting is performed using [trunk.io](https://github.com/trunk-io/trunk-action).
-This action makes use of the [get-terraform-dir](#get-terraform-dir) workflow to find the terraform working directory and initialise terraform, if any terraform files have been updated, so validation and linting, using [tflint](https://github.com/terraform-linters/tflint), can be performed.

 ### pr-title

 This workflow ensures that Pull Request titles follow the [conventional syntax](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) using the [semantic-pull-request](https://github.com/marketplace/actions/semantic-pull-request) action.
 When the Pull Request is Squashed & Merged into main, the Pull Request title is used as the commit message, which is analysed by the [release](#release) workflow.